Amsterdam transport

 Bike on asmterdam canal

 Amsterdam is known for its many bikes.
 In fact, the city counts more bikes than residents.
 Cycling in Amsterdam can be a practical and enjoyable experience.
-But please be aware that the bicycle lanes are crowded as it is the first transport of choice for locals.
-For locals in their daily grind, inexperienced tourists on rental bikes can be a bit of a nuisance.
+But please be aware that the bicycle lanes are crowded, as they are the locals’ first mode of transport.
+For locals in their daily grind, inexperienced tourists on rental bikes can be a nuisance.
 So please take notice of the rules before getting on a bike.
-If you never rode a bike before, Amsterdam is just not the right city to learn.
-If you will rent a bike in Amsterdam please take notice of the following tips and beware that you are vulnerable on a bike:
+If you have never ridden a bike before, Amsterdam is just not the right city to learn.
+If you will rent a bike in Amsterdam, please take notice of the following tips and beware that you are vulnerable on a bike:

 • Obey the rules and watch out for traffic that doesn’t